Non Alcoholic Fatty Liver

 Incidence of fatty liver has been increasing globally.
 Overall pooled global prevalence has been reported to be around 24%.
-However, in westernized Asian populations, including in Singapore, its prevalence appears to be higher; prevalence rates as high as 40% been reported which is alarming.
+However, in westernized Asian populations, including in Singapore, its prevalence appears to be higher; prevalence rates as high as 40% been reported.
+This is alarming!

 Although we know that fatty liver largely occurs in alcoholics, it can occur in non-alcoholics too and hence the name NAFLD.